Kaung-Nyo/nlp_a2/README.md

 # nlp_a2

-This repository is the fullfilment for the A2 assigment in the coruse os Natural Language Processing at AIT.
+This repository is the fullfilment for the A2 assigment in the coruse of Natural Language Processing at AIT.

 A LSTM model is trained on the context of Game of Throne stories to generate next tokens.